Lex loci: General principles

 Conflict of laws regulates all lawsuits involving foreign law if the outcome of a legal action would differ by the laws applied.
 Once the forum court has ruled that it has jurisdiction to hear the case, it must then decide which possible law is to be applied.

-lex domicilii
+The lex concursus (or, sometimes, lex fori consursus) is the Latin term for the "law of the place of insolvency proceedings" relating to cross-border insolvency.
+It is also sometimes used more generally in relation to the distribution of a limited fund within the control of the court.